bcosta12/digit_recognition_linear_regression/README.md

-# digit_recognition_linear_regression
+# Digit Recognition - Linear Regression
-An implementation of Linear Regression for digit recogniser (kaggle)
+An implementation of Linear Regression [kaggle](https://www.kaggle.com/c/digit-recognizer/submit) digit recognizer.

+- Input: train.csv and test.csv
+- Output: result.csv (that should be submited in kaggle)